Dickinson College: 18th century

+19th century

 A combination of financial troubles and faculty dissension led to a college closing from 1816 to 1821.
 In 1832, when the trustees were unable to resolve a faculty curriculum dispute, they ordered Dickinson's temporary closure a second time.

-The law school dates to 1833.
-It became a separate school in 1890, although the law school and the college continued to share a president until 1912.
-The law school is now affiliated with the Pennsylvania State University.
+The law school was founded in 1834, the third school of law established in the United States.
+It became a separate school in 1890, although the law school and college continued to share a president until 1912.
+The law school is now affiliated with the Penn State University.

-Among the 18th-century graduates of Dickinson were Robert Cooper Grier and Roger Brooke Taney, who later became U.S. Supreme Court justices, and served together on the court for 18 years.

 During the 19th century, two noted Dickinson College alumni had prominent roles in the lead-up to the Civil War.
-They were James Buchanan, the 15th president of the United States, and Roger Brooke Taney, the 5th chief justice of the United States.
+They were James Buchanan, the fifteenth president of the United States, and Roger Brooke Taney, the fifth chief justice of the United States.
 Dickinson is one of three liberal arts colleges to have graduated a president and a chief justice (Bowdoin and Amherst are the others).
 Taney led the Supreme Court in its ruling on the Dred Scott v.
 Sandford decision, which held that Congress could not prohibit slavery in federal territories, overturning the Missouri Compromise.
 Buchanan threw the full prestige of his administration behind congressional approval of the Lecompton Constitution in Kansas.
 During the Civil War, the campus and town of Carlisle were occupied twice by Confederate forces in 1863.

-The town of Carlisle was also the location of the Carlisle Army Barracks, which was converted in the late 1870s for use as the Carlisle Indian Industrial School.
-In 1879 Dickinson College and the nearby Carlisle Indian School began a collaboration, when James Andrew McCauley, president of the college, led the first worship service at the Indian School.
+Carlisle was also the location of the Carlisle Barracks, which was converted in the late 1870s for use as the Carlisle Indian Industrial School.
+In 1879, Dickinson College and the nearby Carlisle Indian School began a collaboration, when James Andrew McCauley, president of the college, led the first worship service at the Indian School.
 The collaboration between the institutions lasted almost four decades, from the opening day to the closing of the Indian School in 1918.
 Dickinson College professors served as chaplains and special faculty to the Native American students.
 Dickinson College students volunteered services, observed teaching methods, and participated in events at the Indian School.
 Dickinson College accepted select Indian School students to attend its Preparatory School ("Conway Hall") and gain college-level education.